JL102/rowan-riscv-tensor/README.md

   - [ ] Create Test bench for preposed decoder
 - [ ] Model data flow an hierarchy
 - [ ] Stack and connect design according to above

+Optimizations and Improvements
+- [ ] Support loading two 32 bit numbers from memory or one 64 bit number
+  - [ ] Support loading two 32 bit numbers
+  - [ ] support loading one 64 bit number